Co-Curriculars and Affinity Groups

 Girls Who Code

-In the Investment Club, we will be competing in an in-house investment simulation (paper trading).
-Each group member will start with $1000,000 and invest in any stocks, index funds, ETFs, materials (gold), that they choose.
+In the Investing Club, we will be competing in an in-house investment simulation.
+Each group member will start with $100,000 and invest in any stocks, index funds, ETFs, materials (gold), that they choose.
 At the end of each semester, the student with the best ROI (Return On Investment) will receive a financial prize.
-During meetings, we will discuss investment related concepts and work on redefining investment as an idea.
+Students will be competing with several teachers as well.
+During meetings, we will discuss investment related concepts and finance related current events.
 This group is open to all students, and requires no prerequisite knowledge of banking or finance.

 Math Team (The Parallel Lions)